-Accepting positive feedback is
+Accepting positive feedback is not so easy

 We know that appraisal and positive feedback at work are a reliable methods of keeping your colleagues and team members excited and enthusiastic.
 So it is paradoxical that accepting positive feedback can sometimes be really difficult.